dwfe/provider/README.md

 # Registration of entries

 Before getting a value from a provider, you need to register entries in it.
-The resulting value directly depends on the type of registered entry:
+The requested value directly depends on the type of registered entry:

 ```
 Entry result types: